New Student Orientation for Freshmen Students

 We look forward to working with you as you begin your student experience at Central Michigan University!
 New Student Orientation is required for all main campus, first-year, degree-seeking students.

-- Phase I: Pre-Advising and Preparation (self paced online modules to be completed before your Orientation Day - virtual or in-person)
+#1 Phase I: Pre-Advising and Preparation (self paced online modules that must be completed before your Orientation Day/Phase II whether you are virtual or in-person)

-- Phase II: Your Orientation Day (virtual or in-person)
+#2 Phase II: Your Orientation Day (you registered for a virtual or in-person)